Introducing the 2016 Spring Scholarship Winners!

-Active in her community, Dara spends her time working for local chapters of two women’s organizations, Postpartum Support International and World Muse Women’s Writing Group.
-Many of the women she helps are women who are victims of domestic and sexual violence or human trafficking.
-Her aim is to help those affected find their voice through writing exercises .
+Active in her community, Dara spends her time working for local chapters of two women’s organizations — Postpartum Support International and World Muse Women’s Writing Group.
+Many of the women she helps are survivors of domestic and sexual violence or human trafficking.
+Her aim is to help those affected find their voice through writing exercises.
 To further her service to these women, she organized community yoga classes.
-By advancing her practice to teaching, she hopes that yoga will help others the same way yoga helped her.
+By advancing her practice to teaching, she hopes that yoga will help others the same way it helped her.
 In addition to the communities she currently serves, she hopes to expand her teachings to other underprivileged communities as well, including those who do have the financial means to pursue yoga on their own.

 Hilina Gudeta of Los Angeles, CA

 Hilina is a native Ethiopian living in the United States.
 She is an engineering student at the University of Southern California.
 She’s involved in many community service groups including a group that creates 3D-model printed prosthetics for child amputees.
 She started practicing yoga at the age of 14 by reading instructions from a book.
 It was through her yoga teachers that she learned sense of the self, empowerment, and peace.
 Hilina seeks to become a teacher because she wants improve the lives of others.
 She would like to show the world that it is possible for those of different racial and socioeconomic backgrounds—especially those in African and African-American communities—to practice and teach yoga.

 Jade came to yoga in search of a way to better manage the stresses of running her own business.
 Drawn to yoga’s ability to align her mental, physical, and spiritual health, Jade wants to become a teacher to pass along yoga to others in her small community.
 “By becoming a teacher, I will be able to provide this service locally, making it more accessible to residents.”
 She also wants to bring yoga into spaces that serve her Maori community, an indigenous group in New Zealand.